debops/debops/docs/getting-started.rst

 Initial configuration
 ---------------------

+Docker is available in two editions.
+Community Edition (CE) and Enterprise Edition (EE).
+Docker EE is not supported on Debian distributions.
+See also: `Docker variants`_.

 The Docker package from distribution repositories will be installed by default (on Jessie it means that the ``jessie-backports`` repository needs to be available, which is the default in DebOps).
 You can install the upstream version of Docker